 If seeing Antarctica has been on your bucket list for a while, this unique day trip will be an experience that stays with you forever.
 Contact our Antarctica cruise experts if you would like to learn more about Antarctica fly-overs or Antarctic cruises.

-If you have any further queries regarding flying over Antarctica then please just contact us or leave a comment below.
+If you have any further queries regarding flying over Antarctica then please just leave a comment below.

 About the Author Burnham Arlidge

 Burnham started his career as a professional tennis player before retiring due to injury.
 Since then Burnham has thrown himself into adventure travel.
 He has visited some of the most iconic and obscure parts of the planet - his most memorable experience is Antarctica!

 Get a cruise quote to your inbox, today!

 Receive a price competitive quote from our trusted Antarctica cruise agent.Get a Cruise Quote, Now!

 February 11th, 202110 Things to Know Before You Travel to Antarctica

 February 1st, 2021Best Places to Visit in Antarctica